 Despite my initial reluctance at stepping back into a classroom, I ended a freelancing job in favour of doing more supply teaching, and terminated contracts with various clients along with my self-employment status in favour of doing even more.
 I chose to continue with supply work full-time when I bought a house that needed a lot of work doing on it.
 For many years, I juggled contract with schools in the area, all temporary, all part-time, just how I like them!

-I am currently mummy to a 7 year old and I work on this website, as well as TheSupplyTeacher.com e-zine when he is at school.
+I am currently mummy to an 8 year old and I work on this website, as well as TheSupplyTeacher.com e-zine when he is at school.
 I haven't been in a classroom on supply since my maternity leave started, except as a parent.

 SupplyBag.co.uk was borne out of the forum within this site.
 Sharon Wood aka NuttySupplier set up the Supply Teacher Forum on 19th November 2005 which enjoys many visits from friends old and new, daily.
 SupplyBag.co.uk is an attempt to formalise and catagorise the vast amount of information contained within the forum, and present it in a way which makes it more easily accessible to the new visitor.